smnorris/bcfishpass/01_prep/barriers/04_pscis/README.md

     |              2901  |                      |                   |       SN | No stream mapped at crossing location |

-Note that PSCIS crossings not on mapped streams are included in prioritization and habitat reporting.
+Note that PSCIS crossings not on mapped streams are NOT included in prioritization and habitat reporting.

 ## Run scripts

-If latest PSCIS is not already loaded, get it from DataBC:

-    ./load.sh

-Match PSCIS points to streams:

     ./pscis.sh